 24 February 2021.
-The Spanish Construction Technology Platform (PTEC), the Association of Construction Companies and Infrastructure Concessionaires (SEOPAN) and the Spanish Association for Standardisation, UNE, are working closely together on proposals related to the Recovery, Transformation and Resilience Plan (España Puede).
+The Spanish Construction Technology Platform (PTEC), the Association of Construction Companies and Infrastructure Concessionaires (SEOPAN) and the Spanish Association for Standardization, UNE, are working closely together on proposals related to the Recovery, Transformation and Resilience Plan (España Puede).

 In this way, PTEC has become the technology platform that has most rapidly assimilated the potential of standardisation in its activities related to this Plan.
 With the collaboration of UNE, it has already included this aspect in all its expressions of interest in the fields of circular economy, digitalisation of transport, energy communities and PERTE projects to this point.